What Can I Do About Unpaid Defaults On My Credit File

 According to the Salvation Army, in 2010 one in five Australians experienced financial difficulties and could not pay their bills, including their mortgages.
 55% of those surveyed had experienced ongoing stress for in excess of two years.

 Katrina Ballymore from News Limited reported in the Age on September 19, 2011, that one in three generation “x” we’re struggling to make ends meet.
 Her article drew heavily on a survey conducted by Rabo Direct Bank in which they recorded that 40% of generation “x” felt their financial situation had declined over the previous year and that a third of them did not have an emergency fund which would support them beyond two months.
-More concerning was that a third of them also stated they live pay to pay, struggling to make it through to their next payday.
+More concerning was that a third of them also stated they live paycheck to paycheck, struggling to make it through to their next payday.

 Generation “x” makes up 40% of the Australian population.